MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/om/Manage/configuring-agents.md

     > [!NOTE]
     > You can remove all management groups while leaving the agent installed.
 This is useful in situations such as when you want to prepare a computer for imaging and want an image with the agent installed but without assignment to a specific management group.

-## <a name="bkmk_ChangingtheActiveDirectoryIntegrationSettingforanAgent"></a>Changing the Active Directory Integration Setting for an Agent
+## Changing the Active Directory integration setting for an agent

 You can use the following procedure to change the Active Directory integration setting for an agent.

-#### To change the Active Directory integration setting for an agent
+### To change the Active Directory integration setting for an agent

 1. On the agent-managed computer, in Control Panel, double-click Operations Manager Agent.
 (In the category view of Control Panel in Windows Server 2008, Operations Manager Agent is in the **System and Security** category.)